Central North Correctional Centre: History

 The Central North Correctional Centre was commissioned in November 2001 to replace the outdated Barrie Jail, Parry Sound Jail, and Guelph Correctional Centre.
-It opened as the first privately-operated correctional facility in Canada.
+It opened as the first privately-operated correctional facility for adults in Canada.
 Management and Training Corporation Canada (MTCC), a subsidiary of the Centerville, Utah-based private prison firm Management and Training Corporation, was contracted by the provincial Ministry of Community Safety and Correctional Services to operate the facility for a five year pilot project.
-Following the completion of the five-year term, the contract between the Ontario Government and MTCC. was not renewed.
-The operation of the facility was turned over to the government on November 10, 2006.